tableau/webhooks-docs/README.md

 ## <a id="introduction"></a>Introduction

-Webhooks let you build custom applications or workflows that react to events that happen in Tableau Online.
+Webhooks let you build custom applications or workflows that react to events that happen in Tableau.
 For example, you could use webhooks to send an SMS or Slack notification any time a datasource refresh fails, or fire off a confetti cannon when a new workbook is created.
 For the initial release of this developer preview,